error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/SEGWAVE_IMPLEMENTATION_SUMMARY.md

 ## 🔧 Integration with Debian Package (Optional)

-To include `ssz-rings` in the Debian package, add to `debian/segmented-spacetime-suite-extended.install`:
+To include `SSZ-rings` in the Debian package, add to `debian/segmented-spacetime-suite-extended.install`:

 ```
 cli usr/share/segspace/